dutertetimes/dutertetimes.github.io/_posts/op_ed/opinion/2016-09-08-Is Duterte's 'Son of a whore' for Obama?.md

     <div class="video">
         <iframe src="https://www.youtube.com/embed/eDyEGP0FhcQ?start=177;rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
     </div>
-<p>Stephen Colbert should have known better since it is his own government who 'P-H'd Up' the name 'Las Islas Filipinas' during their subjugation of the country and its people which their own anti-imperialist Samuel Clemens (Mark Twain) had strongly opposed and spoken against.</p>
+<p class="aside_caption">Stephen Colbert should have known better since it is his own government who 'P-H'd Up' the name 'Las Islas Filipinas' during their subjugation of the country and its people which their own anti-imperialist Samuel Clemens (Mark Twain) had strongly opposed and spoken against.</p>
 </div>

 The Philippine President was set to leave the evening of 5 September 2016 for Vientiane, Lao People's Democratic Republic to participate in the 28th and 29th ASEAN Summits and Related Summits.